ShriAmogh/rag_langchain/README.md

 Postman or any client to test the API

- Features
+🚀 Features
- --Load and split PDFs using PyPDFLoader
+📄 Load and split PDFs using PyPDFLoader

- --Extract data from websites
+🌐 Extract data from websites

- --Embed documents using all-MiniLM-L6-v2 via HuggingFaceEmbeddings
+💡 Embed documents using all-MiniLM-L6-v2 via HuggingFaceEmbeddings

- --Store and search embeddings using ChromaDB
+⚡ Store and search embeddings using ChromaDB

- --Query via a FastAPI endpoint
+🌐 Query via a FastAPI endpoint

- Clean and modular code (RAG logic separated from API)
+✅ Clean and modular code (RAG logic separated from API)